 Tara had a maternity leave stipend… which she mayyyyy have neglected to tell Rob about.
 Although, she did have to come clean once she started paying for professional samples and expensive patents, etc. With just $14k – and a lot of heart and determination to succeed – Tara bootstrapped her startup.
 In May 2019 Tara launched a Kickstarter that was successfully funded at nearly 200%.
 In September 2019 she launched her ecommerce store and has sold out every single month since.

-As of July 2020, this full-time mom of 4 was able to bring her family from the brink of bankruptcy to surpassing the $1M mark and put Dreamland Baby on track to help 25,000 babies and families get a better night's sleep this year.
+As of July 2020, this full-time mom of 4 was able to bring her family from the brink of bankruptcy to financial stability and put Dreamland Baby on track to help 25,000 babies and families get a better night's sleep this year.